 Yes, air dried oak is a good alternative to green oak and the air-dried constructional grade of oak we supply will have less movement than green oak because it has been left to dry for 1-3 years.

-Because it isn’t fresh sawn, Oak which is air-dried will have surface checks and cracks.
+Because it isn’t fresh sawn, an Oak beam which has been air-dried, will have surface checks and cracks.
 This is completely normal and doesn’t affect the structural integrity of the wood.
 Even Fresh sawn Oak will develop cracks and surface checking over time.